Fast superconducting qubit control with sub-harmonic drives

 For instance, to protect the qubit coherence time, weakly coupled drive ports and heavily attenuated lines are typically used to suppress qubit photon leakage, thermal noise~\cite{wang2019cavity, wang2021transmon}, and out of band radiation~\cite{devoret2019pairbreaking}.
 As qubit coherence increases, there is a trend towards more thorough and careful filtering.
 The increased losses of filtering and weaker qubit-drive line couplings together result in longer gate times at a given drive strength.
-However, achieving high gate fidelity requires fast gate speeds and so we attempt to compensate by increasing drive strength, which in turn increases heating of the cryostat.
-The heating of filter elements and drive lines~\cite{yeh2017microwave} can degrade the qubit by either creating excess thermal population at the qubit transition or higher frequencies (for instance at the superconducting gap) and/or heating the entire cryostat by exceeding the cooling capacity of the dilution refrigerator~\cite{krinner2019engineering}.
+However, achieving high gate fidelity requires we maintain or increase the ratio of qubit lifetime to gate time and so we attempt to compensate by increasing drive strength, which in turn increases heating of the cryostat.
+Heating of filter elements and drive lines~\cite{yeh2017microwave} can degrade the qubit by creating an excess thermal population at the qubit transition or higher frequencies (for example, at the superconducting gap) and/or heating the entire cryostat by exceeding the cooling capacity of the dilution refrigerator~\cite{krinner2019engineering}.
 Moreover, the thermal time constants (in the millisecond range) are much slower than the pulses (roughly 10s of nanoseconds range) or qubit coherence times ($\sim$\unit[100]{$\mu$s} to \unit[1]{ms}), and can produce effects which accumulate and persist across many experiments~\cite{yeh2017microwave}.
 This situation is exacerbated by the necessity of scaling to larger quantum machines and thus increased qubit count and associated heating~\cite{boixo2018characterizing}.